uklance/tapestry-cometd/README.md

 		return messageBlock;
 	}

-	// this event is fired the form is posted
+	// this event is fired when the form is posted
 	Block onSuccess() {
 		// broadcast the message on the 'chatTopic' topic pushManager.broadcast("chatTopic", message);